Educational practice is, arguably, a specific form of human experience.

-Schutz describes “meaning” as human reflection upon experience (or practice), making a distinction between experience and the meaning of that experience to the individual.
+Schutz describes “meaning” as a human reflection upon experience (or practice) making a distinction between experience and the meaning of that experience to the individual.
 In other words, what we do as teachers is not the same as the way we think about what we do.

 Bergson (2001) describes the former as the “dureé”, the duration spent within the “fast and intuitive” stream of experience: